-Some echograms were not recorded due to incorrect setting of the 12Khz sounder.
-Therefore it was not possible to QC such depths and they have been set to NaNs.
+5000m were also missing and therefore it was not possible to QC such depths and they have been set as NaNs.
 It should however be noted that the original raw unQCed depth data is available in the netCDF file as rawDepth and could be accessed if need be.

-The most notable periods without QCed depth data are listed below:
+The notable approximate periods without QCed depth data are listed below: